 Technical Advisory Committee

 Bobby Reese is a registered Professional Engineer.
 He graduated in 2009 from the University of Arkansas with an M.S. in Civil Engineering.
 Bobby has a background in bridge design having worked as a Bridge Engineer with the Arkansas Highway and Transportation Department for over 3 years.
 He was born in Zimbabwe and lived there until moving to Arkansas for college.
 Currently Bobby and his wife are back in Africa living and working just outside of Nairobi, Kenya.

-Natalie McCombs is a licensed professional/structural senior project engineer with HNTB Corporation in Kansas City.
-She has over 18 years of experience designing and detailing highway bridge projects in the US including arch bridges, cable-stayed bridge and tunnels.
-She has a BS in Civil Engineering and an MA in Civil Engineering from the University of Kansas.
-She participates in the National Steel Bridge Alliance (NSBA) collaboration meetings to update the industry recommendations for steel bridge design.
+Natalie McCombs, PE, SE is a senior Technical Advisor with HNTB Corporation in Kansas City with over 22 yrs of experience designing and detailing complex highway bridge projects in the US including arch bridges, cable-stayed bridge and tunnels.
+She has a BS and MS in Civil Engineering from the U. of Kansas.
+Natalie participates in the National Steel Bridge Alliance collaboration meetings to update the industry recommendations for steel bridge design.
 BtGA satisfies two things I love: helping people and designing bridges!